-- (1) Administration of in-class wellness screening and review of records and Recruiting NCOs Candidate Assessments (RCA) to identify individuals likely to encounter difficulties meeting their medical needs in the USAREC environment.
+- (1) Administration of in-class wellness screening and review of records and Recruiters Candidate Assessments (RCA) to identify individuals likely to encounter difficulties meeting their medical needs in the USAREC environment.
 This review prompts confidential interviews to clarify needs and ensure the individual has a direct line of access to supports and resources in the field.
-A determination of suitability for USAREC is conducted and assignments recommended in accordance with their health needs and available resources. - (2) The Attentional and Interpersonal Style (TAIS) Inventory is a non-pathology based measure that focuses on a recruiting NCO's strengths and potential challenges when placed in stressful situations. - b.
+A determination of suitability for USAREC is conducted and assignments recommended in accordance with their health needs and available resources. - (2) The Attentional and Interpersonal Style (TAIS) Inventory is a non-pathology based measure that focuses on a recruiter's strengths and potential challenges when placed in stressful situations. - b.
 Training: - (1) Mental Toughness: Leaders gain an understanding of how stress can affect performance in the recruiting environment and acquire the tools and techniques to optimize their performance within USAREC.

-- (2) Tactical Awareness: Leaders explore expected challenges of becoming a Recruiting NCO and conceptualize these challenges within the geo-dispersed environment. - (3) Integration: Leaders will recognize the challenges unique lo a geo-dispersed command and the importance of successful integration of new recruiting NCO. - (4) USAREC Risk Assessment and Counseling Digital (URAC-D). - (5) Academic Role-Play (ARP): As appropriate, the HEAT office will assist instructors in facilitating ARP during end-of course labs to reinforce skills aimed at stress management.
+- (2) Tactical Awareness: Leaders explore expected challenges of becoming a Recruiter and conceptualize these challenges within the geo-dispersed environment. - (3) Integration: Leaders will recognize the challenges unique lo a geo-dispersed command and the importance of successful integration of new recruiters. - (4) Leader Engagement Tool (LET). - (5) Academic Role-Play (ARP): As appropriate, the HEAT office will assist instructors in facilitating ARP during end-of course labs to reinforce skills aimed at stress management.

-I-3.
+H-3.
 Health Care Recruiter Course / OIC

 Leader development will focus on openness to new ideas; adaptation to developing situations; handling of unexpected demands; adapting or changing strategy; and emotion regulation.
 OICs, in addition to the health care company commanders and first sergeants, will have the opportunity to engage in executive/wellness coaching upon request.
-New officers and recruiting NCO's in the healthcare and chaplain professions receive the following modules:
+New officers and recruiters in the healthcare and chaplain professions receive the following modules:

 - a.
 Assessment: Administration of wellness screening and review of records and RCA documentation.
-Based on responses and need, students may be interviewed in a confidential setting to clarify needs and support access to behavioral health resources Training: USAREC Risk Assessment and Counseling Digital (URAC-D). - b.
+Based on responses and need, students may be interviewed in a confidential setting to clarify needs and support access to behavioral health resources Training: Leader Engagement Tool (LET). - b.
 Mission Essential Communication (delivered virtually / OIC only). - c.
 Executive Coaching is available upon request.

-I-4.
+H-4.
 Guidance Counselor Course